Should You Use Off-The-Wall Interview Questions?

 - Consistency is key.
 Make sure all job candidates are undergoing a consistent interview process, allowing them to be measured on the same skills and assessed using the same criteria.

 Do you need help screening applicants?
-Let American Consultants find you great healthcare professionals.
-We deliver deeply vetted candidates to our clients and we work with you to identify the skills required, work experience, and performance expectations of the position you need to fill.
-Learn about our Top Executive & Interim Talent here.
+Let American Consultants find you innovative healthcare professionals.
+We deliver deeply-vetted candidates to our clients and work with you to identify the skills required, work experience, and performance expectations of the position you need to fill.
+Learn about our Top Executive & Interim Talent here!